There are a number of things to consider when choosing a design for your Wedding cake so the following information may be of help.

 If you need more portions but don't want to compromise the overall design of your cake by adding another tier you can also have additional serving cake/s that can be kept in the kitchen until it's time to serve your guests.
 You can also order an additional small cake to take home afterwards just in case you don't manage to get a slice yourself on the day.

-If you're having a intimate wedding reception but prefer the look of a tall multi tier cake then decorated dummy tiers can be used to give the appearance of a larger Wedding cake.
+If you're having a intimate wedding reception but prefer the look of a taller multi tier cake then decorated dummy tiers can be used to give the appearance of a larger Wedding cake.

 Cake separators or clear tiers will also help achieve the look of a larger cake.